 Earning potential provides even more satisfaction with this career choice.
-While the actual amount will depend on location and specific responsibilities, you can expect to earn salaries equal to similar health care professions such as pharmacy, physical therapy and medical assistants, and veterinary technicians.
+While the actual amount will depend on location and specific responsibilities, you can expect to earn salaries equal to similar health care professions such as pharmacy, physical therapy assistant and medical assistants, and veterinary technicians.

 According to the Bureau of Labor Statistics 2010 survey the average salary for assistants in the United States is $33,470 per year, this equates to an average hourly salary of $16.09.

 The lowest paid 10% of assistants earned less than $22,680 a year and the highest 10% earned more than $47,090.

 Average salaries are highest in the State of New Hampshire where assistants earn on average $43,480 and the highest paid assistants in New Hampshire earned $57,630.